SlowGuy32/Theatre-Agent/README.md

 Theatre Agent separates the creative decision from the technical implementation:

 **You define what should happen.
 Theatre Agent builds the session.**
+## How It Works

+### 1. Import the show's audio

+Add individual audio files, drag and drop multiple files, or import an entire folder.

+### 2. Define each cue

+Choose what should happen when the cue is triggered — output, level, fades, looping, EQ, playback behavior, and other cue-specific instructions.

+### 3. Build

+Theatre Agent processes the complete cue sequence and builds the required Ableton Live session automatically.

+### 4. Open in Ableton Live

+The generated project contains the tracks, scenes, audio clips, routing, automation, cue logic, and organization required by the show.

+The session remains a normal, fully editable Ableton Live project.